COVID-19 Campus Update

 Only nursing course grades of “B” or higher that are five (5) years or less from the date of completion will be accepted for transfer credit from an accredited institution approved by the US Department of Education.

 Individuals receiving transfer credit for nursing (NSG) courses must successfully pass the corresponding ATI assessment(s) if applicable (see Policy 02:15:00 Pass to Progress).
 When applicable, the corresponding ATI must be taken prior to the quarter that course is offered in the standard course sequencing guide.
 ATI assessments are only available to enrolled students and will not be given during the nursing application process.
-The Registrar will notify the student regarding the ATI assessments that the student will be required to take based on his/her transfer credit evaluation.
+The Registrar will notify the student regarding the ATI assessments that the student will be required to take based on their transfer credit evaluation.
 The Administrative Assistant for the School of Nursing will work with individuals to secure ATI IDs and passwords and determine the dates and times for the proctored assessments.
 Individuals taking ATI assessments to secure transfer credit for nursing (NSG) courses will have two attempts to meet program benchmarks.
 If the student fails to meet the program benchmark on the second attempt, the student will be required to enroll in the respective nursing course(s) at Platt College.
 Students who successfully pass the ATI assessment will have credit for the corresponding course(s) held in their academic file and applied to their transcripts when the course is offered.

 Platt College uses quarter hours; however it is possible to convert quarter hours into semester hours.
 Multiply the quarter hour by .66 to equal the semester credit hour (ex: 4.5 quarter hours x .66 = 3 semester credit hours).